 Porcini Mushroom Risotto

-- 1 tablespoon butter
+- 2 tablespoon unsalted butter divided

 - 1 tablespoon extra virgin olive oil

-- freshly ground pepper
+- freshly ground black pepper

-- freshly grated Parmigiano-Reggiano cheese
+- ½ cup finely grated Parmigiano-Reggiano cheese

-- Place chicken broth and 1 cup of reserved mushroom broth in separate saucepan.
+- Finely chop the hydrated mushrooms.
+Set aside.
+Place chicken broth and 1 cup of reserved mushroom broth in a separate saucepan.
 Bring to a low simmer.